vmware/build-tools-for-vmware-aria/CONTRIBUTING.md

 - File a single issue per problem and feature request.
 Do not enumerate multiple bugs or feature requests in the same issue.
 - Do not add your issue as a comment to an existing issue unless it's related.
 Many issues look similar, but have different causes.
 - When filing bugs, please follow the [bug template](./.github/ISSUE_TEMPLATE/bug_report.md) and include as much information as possible.
 The more information you can provide, the more likely someone will be successful at reproducing the issue and finding a fix.

+### Labels

+If you create a new issue, you should add a label to it `triage/needed`, then someone from the maintainers team will decide if that issue is relevant and if it will be done.
+If you don't add a label, then it will be up to the maintainers to do so, but your issue may take longer to be resolved.

+Overall before an issue is resolved, it should have a `triage`, `kind` and `version` labels.

+There are other labels that can be added optionally if you think they are relevant.
+Check down below for more information.

+#### Triaging Labels

+The main labels used for triaging are:

+- `triage/needed` - This label is used to mark issues that need to be triaged.
+- `triage/accepted` - This label is used to mark issues that are relevant and will be done.
+- `triage/rejected` - This label is used to mark issues that are not relevant and will not be done.

+There are others that can be used to convey different information, for more info check [the labels](https://github.com/vmware/build-tools-for-vmware-aria/labels?q=triage)

+#### Kind Labels

+The main labels used for kind are:

+- `kind/bug` - This label is used to mark issues that are bugs.
+- `kind/feature` - This label is used to mark issues that are feature requests.

+There are others that can be used to convey different information, for more info check [the labels](https://github.com/vmware/build-tools-for-vmware-aria/labels?q=kind)

+#### Version Labels

+The main labels used for version are:

+- `version/patch` - This label is used to mark issues that are patches.
+- `version/minor` - This label is used to mark issues that are minor versions.
+- `version/major` - This label is used to mark issues that are major versions.